-The GO debt rating further reflects our opinion of the county's:
+The 'AA+' GO rating further reflects our opinion of the county's:

-· Adequate economy, with access to a broad and diverse metropolitan statistical area (MSA), but a concentrated employment base;

-- Very strong management, characterized by strong financial policies and practices under our Financial Management Assessment (FMA) methodology; - Adequate budgetary performance, with operating results that we expect could deteriorate in the near term for fiscals 2016 and 2017; - Very strong budgetary flexibility, with an available fund balance in fiscal 2015 of 15% of operating expenditures; - Very strong liquidity, with total government available cash at 106.8% of total governmental fund expenditures and 15.5x governmental debt service, and access to external liquidity we consider exceptional; - Strong debt and contingent liability position, with debt service carrying charges at 6.9% of expenditures and net direct debt that is 71.5% of total governmental fund revenue, as well as low overall net debt at less than 3% of market value; and - Strong institutional framework score.
+- Strong economy, with access to a broad and diverse metropolitan statistical area (MSA); - Very strong management, with strong financial policies and practices under our Financial Management Assessment (FMA) methodology; - Adequate budgetary performance, with operating results that we expect could deteriorate in the near term relative to fiscal 2016, which closed with operating surpluses in the general fund and at the total governmental fund level; - Very strong budgetary flexibility, with an available fund balance in fiscal 2016 of 17% of operating expenditures; - Very strong liquidity, with total government available cash at 107.1% of total governmental fund expenditures and 14.1x governmental debt service, and access to external liquidity we consider exceptional; - Strong debt and contingent liability position, with debt service carrying charges at 7.6% of expenditures and net direct debt that is 45.9% of total governmental fund revenue, as well as low overall net debt at less than 3% of market value, but significant medium-term debt plans; and - · Strong institutional framework score.

-Adequate economy
+Strong economy

-We consider the county's economy adequate.
+We consider the county's economy strong.
 Clark County, with an estimated population of 2.2 million, is located in the Las Vegas-Henderson-Paradise, Nev.
 MSA, which we consider to be broad and diverse.
-The county has a projected per capita effective buying income of 89.4% of the national level and per capita market value of \$95,791.
+The county has a projected per capita effective buying income of 89.4% of the national level and per capita market value of \$101,304.
 Overall, the county's market value grew by 7.7% over the past year to \$213.1 billion in 2017.
-Weakening Clark County's economic profile is a concentrated employment base, with a single sector, tourism and gaming, accounting for more than 30% of total county employment.
-The county unemployment rate was 6.8% in 2015.
+In addition, the county's preliminary 2018 figures show additional market value growth of 5.8% in 2018 to \$225.4 billion.
+The county unemployment rate was 6% in 2016.